 Success Secrets

-The bottom line of the presentation is that success is much more about hard work and perseverance than it is about talent.
+The bottom line is that success is much more about hard work and perseverance than it is about talent.
 We all know that the best players don’t make the best coaches, we just don’t always know why.
 My theory is the best athletes never had to learn to work to get what they wanted.
 They always were at the head of the class.
 Those of us that struggled to make a team know what it is like to have to work toward a goal.
 That gives us the potential to be great coaches.
 The key as a great coach is to figure out how to motivate and develop a great athlete.

 I have another quote I love.
 It simply says “work hard, be nice”.